shadow-robot/sr_benchmarking/docs/user_guide/6_analysing_the_results.md

 BKPIECE is slow compared to other non-lazy planners; RTTConnect seems to be good

+Planners that we have found are the best
+RRTConnect
+EST
+KPIECE

 ## Which is the planner that solved the most number of queries?
 ## Which is the planner that gives us the best quality plans?
 ## Is it the same to plan in joint or cartesian space?